betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

    (e.g. **EB Member** for an editorial board) and maintain a list of the *values* of those constants (e.g. who currently comprises the editorial board) elsewhere.
 In this way, the workflow doesn't change when staffing changes.
+1. There are a lot of **Somehows** here suggesting we have to think through these steps.
+1. It feels like the original workflow was designed around the concept of a *pool* of **EB Members** who organically cultivate activity and perform various steps on a volunteer, as-needed or as-available basis.
+That modality of operation might work but does some a bit more complicated than simple *assignment* of a responsible **EB Member** to marshal a given approved content idea from inception to completion.
+1. **Editorial Assistant** role is mentioned only in last step.
+Do we really need a special role for this?

 ###### Setting deadlines
 Periodically, we can run a script that deletes past *milestones* and